 If interested in super-deduction, the taxpayer needs to have a project documentation processed - a written document in which there will be a specification of the subject of R&D.

-The deductible costs should include the sum of the following:
+The project will include the following:

-It is not necessary to file the project documentation with any institutions before the company files its tax return for the tax period in which these R&D costs will be deducted from the tax base.
+It is not necessary to file project documentation with any institutions before the company files its tax return for the tax period in which these R&D costs will be deducted from the tax base.
 However, the tax authority will ask that it is presented at the tax inspection.